medialab/trajectories-of-engagement/client/src/contents/en/introduction.md

 You can join this project in several ways:

-1. {Contact us}(mailto:trajectories@liste.parisnanterre.fr) and we can organize an interview together.
+1. [Contact us](mailto:trajectories@liste.parisnanterre.fr) and we can organize an interview together.
 E-mail : trajectories@liste.parisnanterre.fr
 2. You can also contact us to obtain more information about the project and be involved even if you don’t have a project to share.

 All participants will have the opportunity to make a video summarizing their trajectory.
 The results of the query and the video will be published in the observatory.
 All participants will also be invited to a final event in Paris the 15 September 2023 to present their trajectories and share their experiences.
 After the event, a collective book will be produced to present the identified trajectories.